AnnaKiri/gym-crm-system/trainer-workload-service/README.md

    1. Months (List)
       1. Training summary duration

-Update Existing Main Microservice implementation to call Secondary Microservice every time that new training added or deleted to the system.
+Update Existing Main Microservice implementation to call Secondary Microservice every time that new summary added or deleted to the system.